 We are part of a global economy where trade is made beyond boundaries.
 A country’s foreign exchange reserves depend on its total imports and exports.
 A local exporter is paid by its trading partner in USD, CAD, Euros, or other currency.
-The trader deposits this foreign currency into his local bank, and in exchange, he receives local currency, which he can use for his day-to-day transactions.
+The trader deposits this foreign currency into his local bank, and in exchange, he receives local money, which he can use for his day-to-day transactions.
 The local bank then transfers the foreign currency to the central bank.

 How are Foreign Exchange Reserves Accumulated?